“Press Here” by Herve’ Tullet is an amazing children’s book!

 I was delighted to spend last weekend with my daughter and mother.
-Our time together usually includes a trip to Barnes and Noble where Lydia said, “Mom, look at this cool book.”
+As usual, our time together included a trip to Barnes and Noble where Lydia said, “Mom, look at this cool book.”

 As she began to read I said, “I’m bored already.”
 To which she replied, “Mom!
 You have to DO IT!!”